jamesvdinh/deepast/scrollprize.org/docs/20_community_projects.md

 #### ⚙️ Tools

+- [ScrollMAE](https://github.com/jgcarrasco/ScrollMAE) by Jorge García.
+Contains the necessary code to pretrain a 3D ResNet on unlabeled data and then finetune it to perform ink detection.

 - [Unsupervised Ink Detection with DINO](https://github.com/jgcarrasco/dino-ink-detection) by Jorge García.
 Contains experiments related to detecting ink without labels, including a Colab notebook.

 - [Vesuvius GP+](https://github.com/jaredlandau/Vesuvius-Grandprize-Winner-Plus) by Jared Landau.
 Updated version of the Grand Prize Ink Detection script with extra features.